ALL YOU NEED TO KNOW ABOUT THE MATTERHORN MOUNTAIN

 Since all of my experience is about Zermatt and Switzerland, I will always refer to it as the Matterhorn.

-Matterhorn, in German, means more or less “the peak in the meadows”.
+In German, it means more or less “the peak in the meadows”.
 Monte Cervino, in Italian, and Mont Cervin, in French, originally came from the Latin word “Silvanus” for “forest”, later misunderstood as the word “Cerf/Cervo” for “deer”

 - Elevation: 4478 meters (14692 foot)